lucky-media/landtamic/README.md

      * Footer Items: A replicator field to add / remove footer items based on your preference.
 Copyright - To add a copyright text.
 Image - If you want an image / preferably logo to be displayed in the footer.
 Menu - Suitable to display a small horizontal menu in the footer for small websites / landing pages.

 #### Favicon
-We have created all the required favicon versions, but with our Landtamic logo.
+We have generated all the necessary favicon versions for our Landtamic logo, but you are welcome to replace them with your own.
 Feel free to add your own.
-The favicon's were generated using [Real Favicon Generator](https://realfavicongenerator.net/), note that you don't need to include `site.webmanifest` as we generate this on the fly with Statamic.
+The favicon's were generated using [Real Favicon Generator](https://realfavicongenerator.net/).
+Please note that there is no need to include `site.webmanifest` as it is automatically generated with Statamic.

 #### 404 Page - Configure the default settings for the `404` Page:
   * 404 Title - Set the Title